High-Probability Distractors

 Software-Authority Distractors

-Encoders, groupers, CAC, EHR workflows, HIM systems, and practice management systems are important.
-They do not replace coder judgment.
-Avoid options that say to accept a code, query, or claim edit because software suggested it.
+Encoders, groupers, CAC, EHR workflows, and practice-management systems are important, but they never replace coder judgment.
+Avoid any option that says to accept a code, query, or claim edit "because the software suggested it."

 Query and Documentation Distractors

 A query is appropriate when documentation is unclear, conflicting, incomplete, ambiguous, or clinically inconsistent and policy supports clarification.
-It is not appropriate to lead the provider toward a higher-paying code or to ask for documentation that the record does not reasonably support.
+It is never appropriate to lead the provider toward a higher-paying code or to ask for documentation the record does not reasonably support.
+A leading query is itself a compliance violation, so any answer that nudges the physician toward a profitable diagnosis is wrong.

-Privacy traps often sound efficient: use another user's login, leave records open, print extra pages, access a neighbor's chart to learn, or email patient details outside approved systems.
-The best answer protects minimum necessary access and reports suspected violations through policy.
+Privacy traps usually sound efficient: use another user's login, leave records open, print extra pages, peek at a neighbor's chart, or email patient details outside approved systems.
+The correct answer protects minimum-necessary access and reports suspected violations through policy.

 Rapid Elimination Checklist